Orphan wells: Offshore hazards and contamination

-Aquafer contamination
+Aquifer contamination

-Orphan wells can be channels for contamination of aquafers with hydrocarbons and drilling brine, with hundreds of such incidents identified in the United States.
+Orphan wells can be channels for contamination of aquifers with hydrocarbons and drilling brine, with hundreds of such incidents identified in the United States.
 A USGS study that looked at the nearly 117,672 documented wells in the United States, found that 54 percent of the wells are within aquifers that supply 94 percent of groundwater use in the US.